sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/4 - Double Life.md

 “What, you’re an inkling and you’ve never heard that Splatoon commercial?”

 “Nonetheless,” the brighter skeleton continued, “this thing happening seems very important.
-And I want to help you make sense of your new memories.
+And I… *we* want to help you make sense of your new memories.
 Since… you *are* both one person now.
 And if we don’t… reconcile that, help you get them into place, well… I don’t think humanoid brains handle that sort of thing very well.”

 “So… you can’t split us properly?”
 Alex asked quietly, frowning.